michaelseyo/data-exporter/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Overview
-This is a serverless application that retrieves [this dataset](https://data.gov.sg/dataset/intake-enrolmentandgraduates-by-institutions?resource_id=be05b06d-1042-45de-a35b-5a5e04e7c704) by accessing AWS Lambda functions and produces data vizualizations after processing the data.
+This is an application that retrieves [this dataset](https://data.gov.sg/dataset/intake-enrolmentandgraduates-by-institutions?resource_id=be05b06d-1042-45de-a35b-5a5e04e7c704) and produces data vizualizations after processing the data.
 The root data before manipulation for plotting the charts can be downloaded into an excel file.

 ## Tech used:
 - AWS Amplify
-- AWS Lambda
 - Reactjs
 - Node

-I used `AWS Amplify` to set up the directories and its CLI for setting up a simple REST API making use of `AWS Lambda` functions to get the various data from the dataset.
+I used `AWS Amplify` to set up the directories.

 The frontend was made using `Reactjs`.
 UI was designed using some CSS and the react UI library `MUI` for components.